MajaRet/FEND-fitness/README.md

 The app provides the possibility to view, start and complete different programs, workouts and exercises.
 Currently, no user management or authentication is implemented.
 State changes like completing a program/workout or setting favorites are done globally on the programs/workouts themselves.
+The app is optimized for viewing on mobile devices.
+Desktop views and extended features for larger screens will be added in the future.

 The app is hosted on Netlify [here](https://jolly-lewin-397b5d.netlify.app).